twitter/typeahead.js/README.md

 * `filter` – A function with the signature `filter(parsedResponse)` that transforms the response body into an array of datums.
 Expected to return an array of datums.

+* `ajaxSettings` - An object that will set other properties of the `jQuery.ajax` request.

 ### Custom Events

 typeahead.js triggers the following custom events: